-For each perfect matching, we give the orientation from a white vertex to a black vertex.
-Then the difference of two perfect matchings forms a $1$-cycle.
+For each perfect matching, we give the orientation from a white vertex to a black one.
+Then, the difference of two perfect matchings forms a $1$-cycle.
 We will consider this $1$-cycle as an element in the homology group $\rmH_1(\sfT)\cong\ZZ^2$.
 Precisely, for two perfect matchings $\sfP_i, \sfP_j$ we define

-and consider this homology class for any pair of perfect matchings.
-From this process, we have finitely many elements in $\ZZ^2$.
-Then we define the lattice polygon as in Definition~\ref{polygon}.
+We consider this homology class for any pair of perfect matchings, and have finitely many elements in $\ZZ^2$.
+Then, we define the lattice polygon as in Definition~\ref{polygon}.
 Here, note that we have

 Thus, we fix one perfect matching, and we may consider only the difference between each perfect matching and the fixed one.

 \begin{definition} For a dimer model $\Gamma$, we fix a perfect matching $\sfP^\prime$ of $\Gamma$.
 We define the lattice polygon $\Delta$ as the convex hull of